MaXIP21/Foreman-ubuntu-install/README.md

-# How to install Foreman 3.0 to Ubuntu 20.04
+# How to install and configure Foreman 3.0 on Ubuntu 20.04

-# then provision bare metal servers with it.
+# Provisioning a bare metal host.
 # Creating password for provisioning template
 You can use mkpasswd to create hashed password for your users
 >$ apt-get install whois \